nystudio107/craft-imageoptimize/README.md

 For image transforms, and set both **Quality** and **Format** to `Auto` in the AdminCP, it’ll send along `auto=compress,format` to Imgix, which will allow Imgix to compress the image as it sees fit.
 See the [Automatic Imgix Documentation](https://docs.imgix.com/apis/url/auto) for details.

+You can also set an optional **Imgix Security Token** if you wish to have [secure, signed image URLs](https://docs.imgix.com/setup/securing-images) from Imgix.

 ## Using ImageOptimize

 ### Using the Optimized Images Field